onflow/flow-go/state/protocol/protocol_state/Readme.md

   $\mathcal{S}[\mathcal{P}] = S_0[P_0] \otimes S_1[P_1] \otimes\ldots\otimes S_j[P_j]$.
   Observing the events $\xi$, the output state is
   $\mathcal{P}' = \mathcal{S}[\mathcal{P}] (\xi) = S_0 [P_0] (\xi) \otimes S_1 [P_1] (\xi) \otimes\ldots\otimes S_j [P_j] (\xi) = P'_0 \otimes P'_1 \otimes\ldots\otimes P'_j$,
-  where each state machine $S_i$ individually generated the output state $S_i [P_i] (\xi) = P'_i$
+  where each state machine $S_i$ individually generated the output state $S_i [P_i] (\xi) = P'_i$.

-Input $\xi$:
+### Input ξ
 Conceptually, the consensus leader first executes these state machines during their block building process.
-At this point, the ID of the final block is unknown.
-Nevertheless, some part of the payload construction already happened, because at the sealed execution results are used as an input below.
+At this point, the `ID` of the final block is unknown.
+Nevertheless, some part of the payload construction already happened, because the sealed execution results are used as an input below.
-There is a large degree of freedom what part of the block we permit as possible inputs to the state machines.
+There is a large degree of freedom what data of the partially-constructed block we permit as possible inputs to the state machines.
 At the moment, the primary purpose is for the execution environment (with results undergone verification and sealing) to send Service Events to the protocol layer.
 Therefore, the current convention is: